thingsboard/thingsboard.github.io/docs/pe/edge/use-cases/manage-alarms-rpc-requests.md

         title: 'Create new MQTT Client with the properties listed in screenshots below.'
     1:
         image: /images/edge/getting-started/mqtt-windows-item-2.png
         title: 'Populate the topic name and payload.
 Make sure the payload is a valid JSON document.
-Click on <b>Publish</b> button.'
+Click on the <b>Publish</b> button.'

 ---
 * TOC